JuliaNLSolvers/Optim.jl/docs/src/algo/manifolds.md

 See `test/multivariate/manifolds.jl` for usage examples.

 Implementing new manifolds is as simple as adding methods `project_tangent!(M::YourManifold,g,x)` and `retract!(M::YourManifold,x)`.
+Nedler-Mead only requires `retract!`.
 If you implement another manifold or optimization method, please contribute a PR!

 ## References
 The Geometry of Algorithms with Orthogonality Constraints, Alan Edelman, Tomás A. Arias, Steven T. Smith, SIAM.
 J. Matrix Anal. & Appl., 20(2), 303–353